cerebrl/forgerock-sample-web-react-ts/README.md

 #### Create Your OAuth Clients

-1. Create a public (SPA) OAuth client for the web app: name of `WebOAuthClient`, withOUT a secret, scopes of `openid email`, implicit consent _enabled_, and `none` "token authentication endpoint method".
+1. Create a public (SPA) OAuth client for the web app:
+    1. Name: `WebOAuthClient`
+    2. NO secret
+    3. Scopes: `openid email`
+    4. Implicit consent: _enabled_
+    5. Token authentication endpoint method: `none`
-2. Create a confidential (Node.js) OAuth client for the API server: name of `RestOAuthClient`, WITH a secret, default scope of `am-introspect-all-tokens`, and `client_secret_basic` as the "token authentication endpoint method".
+2. Create a confidential (Node.js) OAuth client for the API server:
+    1. Name: `RestOAuthClient`
+    2. ADD a client secret
+    3. Default scope: `am-introspect-all-tokens`
+    4. Token authentication endpoint method: `client_secret_basic`

+#### Choose Between Embedded or Central Login

+You have two choices for authenticating your users: Centralized Login (users will be redirected to the ForgeRock login page) or Embedded Login (users will login within this React app).
+The login experience for your users is up to you.
+You can [read more about this choice within our SDK docs](https://backstage.forgerock.com/docs/sdks/latest/authentication/embeddedvscentralized.html).

+Your choice for login experience is set within the `.env` file you'll create below.

 #### Use Default Journeys/Trees

+ForgeRock's Identity Cloud tenants come pre-installed within the most common types of Login and Registration journeys.
+These are recommended for this sample.

 1. Login
 2. Register

-Note: The sample app currently supports the following callbacks only:
+If you are using a standalone AM instance, rather than our cloud product, then you may need to create these trees.
+Keep them simple to ensure highest compatibility with this sample app.

+##### Supported callbacks (important if using Embedded Login)

 - NameCallback
 - PasswordCallback